WtC Rental System Improvement

 Timeline

-Welcome to Chinatown (WtC) is a community-based nonprofit in NYC supporting Chinatown's cultural and economic resilience, supporting local small businesses.
+Welcome to Chinatown (WtC) is a community-based nonprofit in Manhattan Chinatown.
 They host a wide range of events within a modular event space called The Hub.

 Problem Framing